A Foot Peg with a Proven Purpose.

-The Impact Moto Peg, Patent # US 6390488, accomplishes this by isolating the cleat from touching metal to metal, resulting in the rider experiencing less vibration and abuse transferred to the foot.
-With the Impact Moto Peg your foot will stay planted, while your feet, ankles and knees feel better.
-This adds up to a better day on the bike.
+The Impact Adventure Peg, Patent # US 6390488, accomplishes this by isolating the cleat from touching metal to metal, resulting in the rider experiencing less vibration and abuse transferred to the foot.
+With the Impact Adventure Peg you'll have more leverage while your foot stays better planted, resulting in your feet, ankles, and knees feeling better at the end of a long day on the bike.

 How does it perform?

-Proofed out in the notoriously choppy, teeth chattering, West Rim in Southern Utah, a trail that is initially so harsh with slick rock ripples many find an alternate route to the “good stuff.”
-This was the perfect proving ground for the Impact Moto Peg, as often riders feet vibrate or bounce off of the pegs from the continual chatter.
-With the Impact Moto Peg the harshness of the rocks was squelched, the riders feet stayed on the pegs, and brutality of the notorious chop tamed.
-Further the slick rock drops provided the perfect opportunity to test the how the Impact Moto Peg performed on massive impacts.
+Proofed out in the notoriously choppy, teeth chattering, West Rim in Southern Utah.
+The perfect proving ground for the Impact Peg, as often riders feet vibrate or bounce off of the pegs from the continual chatter.
+With the Impact Peg the harshness of the rocks was squelched, the riders feet stayed planted, and the brutality of the notorious chop was tamed.
+Further, the slick rock drops provided the perfect opportunity to test the how the Impact Peg performed on massive impacts.
 Our test riders repeatedly launched big rocks to flat landings, noticing none of the sharp pain or sting shooting through their feet to their lower back as they would with any other peg.

 What is the Impact Moto Peg made out of?

 Both the cleat and the base are made out of 7075 T6 aluminum, providing the best structural integrity and wear resistance.
-The cleat is 77mm long by 58mm wide to provide additional support for your foot.
-13 5mm Inserts are positioned for optimal traction and wear resistance.
+The cleat is 112mm long by 60mm wide to provide a large platform with extra leverage often needed on large adventure bikes.
 The base is shot peened and anodized, while the cleat is hard anodized for wear resistance.
-The cleat is isolated from touching metal to metal through our base elastomer on the bottom, and cup elastomers on top.
-10.9 bolts secure the cleat to the base, making the Impact Moto Peg not only the best performing, but the strongest aluminum peg on the market.
+10.9 bolts secure the cleat to the base, making the Impact Peg not only the best performing, but the strongest aluminum peg on the market.

 Absorbs vibration and abuse.

+The cleat is isolated from touching metal to metal through our base elastomer on the bottom, and cup elastomers on top.
 The elastomer absorbs vibration allowing your feet to remain better planted on the pegs.
-High-frequency abuse like spikes, jolts, and bumps are also dramatically reduced through the cushion of the elastomer.
+High-frequency abuse like spikes, jolts, and bumps are dramatically reduced through the cushion of the elastomer.

-A combination of our tooth profile coupled with minimized vibration, and larger platform (77mm x 58mm,) literally grabs hold of the bottom of your boot.
+A combination of our tooth profile coupled with minimized vibration, and larger platform (112mm x 60mm,) literally grabs hold of the bottom of your boot.

 Hard Anodized 7075 T6 Aluminum